mmtk/mmtk-core/docs/userguide/src/migration/prefix.md

         *   `is_movable`
         *   `is_reachable`
 -   module `memory_manager`
+    +   `is_mmtk_object`: It now requires the address parameter to be non-zero and word-aligned.
+        *   Otherwise it will not be a legal `ObjectReference` in the first place.
+The user should filter out such illegal values.
     +   The following functions no longer have the `<VM>` type argument.
         *   `find_object_from_internal_pointer`
         *   `is_in_mmtk_space`